foundinblank/study1adults/09finaldata.md

     ## 10  facechest-maingroup-both      0.10      0.07                 0.08
     ## 11   moutheye-maingroup-both      0.05      0.48                 0.68

 And below are the p-values from the ANCOVAs with Hearing & AoASL.
-I included all ANCOVAs for Gist and Lex Recall, and ANCOVAs for any eye AOI or ratio was included only if either maingroup or direction was significant.
+I included all ANCOVAs for Gist and Lex Recall, and ANCOVAs for any eye AOI or ratio was included only if any main factor was significant.
 LSD comparisons are not needed because there's only 2 levels in each group!

 ``` r
 results2 <- structure(list(model = c("gist-both", "gist-fw", "gist-rv", "lex-both",